 Where it looks like they got "caught" on the hole they made and got violently ripped off

 One remaining plate barely keeping it together!

-	The pilot bearing also pulled out with the transmission which is not good Anyways, back to The Dunklenator Next steps for once are fairly straightforward
+The pilot bearing is also loose now which is not good Anyways, back to The Dunklenator Next steps for once are fairly straightforward

 Align DME/EWS again just to make sure it is good